-Traquair Forest Project
+Traquair Forest Project SOLD

-The woodland contains 130ha of Scots pine/Scots pine mixed with birch and aspen woodlands inspired by Caledonian Forest remnants designed for carbon storage and habitat creation.
-The rapidly-sequestering, coniferous zone includes: Scots pine, Norway spruce, Douglas fir and Sitka spruce.
-The coniferous areas of the planting will benefit rare species such as red squirrels, pine martens, Scottish crossbills, parrot crossbills, golden eagles and ospreys.
-The Scots pine and Norway spruce mixes will be managed as continuous cover forestry.
+Finally, at the top of the project site, there is a rapidly-sequestering, coniferous zone with Scots pine, Norway spruce, Douglas fir and Sitka spruce.
+The coniferous areas will benefit rare species such as red squirrels, pine martens, Scottish crossbills, parrot crossbills, golden eagles and ospreys.
+The Scots pine and Norway spruce mixes will be managed as continuous cover.

 At a Glance: Traquair Forest Project